What the Heck Is a Black Hole Bomb (And Should We Be Worried)?

 But What If One Went Off?

-Let’s lean into the sci-fi for a sec.
+Let’s lean into the sci-fi for a sec, because why the hell not?
 If we could create this perfect setup (a spinning black hole surrounded by a mirror, bouncing waves until BOOM) what would happen?

 Even in its “worst-case” form, a black hole bomb would affect whatever’s nearby.
 Since we don’t have black holes in our backyard, this isn’t exactly an urgent concern.